schambon77/CarND-Behavioral-Cloning-P3/writeup.md

 I also recorded data while driving opposite direction in order to help the model generalize and counter the left turn bias:
 ![Opposite Direction Driving][image5]

+I have used all 3 images recorded at each timestamp as shown below (left, center, right):
+![Left Image][image6]
+![Center Image][image7]
+![Right Image][image8]

-To augment the data sat, I also flipped images and angles.
+To augment the data set, I have also flipped images and angles.
 For example, here is an image that has then been flipped:
-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+![Original Image][image9]
+![Flipped Image][image10]

+I ended up with a set of 121224 data points which randomly shuffled, and split into training (80% - 96978 points) and validation (20% - 24246 points).

+Given the size of the data set, a generator was used in order to load the data into memory in manageable batches.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The number of epochs was increased from 5 to 10 in order to lower the training and validation loss, although the history loss shown below indicates that 7 epochs would have been good enough.

+![Training History][image11]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.